 - A small Easter Duplos set

-- Small gifts like fidget toys or art supplies work well for Easter baskets.
+- Small gifts like fidget toys or art supplies are great ideas.

 - A large plastic egg (or multiple small eggs) filled with surprises like stickers or a small wind-up toy is always a big hit.